 Ada Twist Scientist by Andrea Beaty; illustrated by David Roberts, 2016

 (Ages 4 and up)

 The rhyming text tells the story of Ada Twist, a curious little girl who asks questions and creates science experiments to better understand how the world around her works.
 This is a great story of perseverance and will serve as inspiration to other budding scientists.
-We love this entire series and also highly recommend Rosie Revere Engineer, Iggy Peck Architect, and Sophia Valdez Future Prez.
+We love this entire series and also highly recommend Rosie Revere Engineer, Iggy Peck Architect, and Sofia Valdez Future Prez.

 A Normal Pig by K-Fai Steele, 2019

 Pip feels like a normal pig until a new pig comes to school and makes her question the things she likes.
 Her observant mother notices something is wrong and takes Pip to the city where she discovers the splendor of diversity.
 Upon returning to school, Pip has gained a new perspective and confidence to embrace the things she enjoys.

 This brilliant story takes a realistic scenario and helps reinforce in children the importance of celebrating differences and individuality.
 This is one that is sure to spark several important discussions about anti-bullying.